jlgerber/jlgerber.github.io/pages/editors/vi/macros.md

 `NUM@CHAR` | run the macro stored in register `CHAR` `NUM` times (eg `5@a`) `"CHARp` | paste the macro in register `CHAR` into the buffer at the cursor. (eg `"ap`) `"CHARY` | yank text back into a macro stored at register `CHAR` (eg `"aY`)

+# Vim Autocommands
+You can automate commands to run based on events.
+For more information, type `:help au`